How to tour Europe in a Motorhome-the ULTIMATE guide

 • Check to make sure the place is open!
 A lot of places close between Oct- Apr.

-We use Park4night as it tends to have the most options for places to stay in Europe.
+I use Park4night as it tends to have the most options for places to stay in Europe.
 However, there are some other good choices too.

 Planning to take your motorhome to Europe?